strato-net/strato-platform/blockapps-bloc/docs/API.markdown

 This call returns a collection of contract addresses, similar to _GET /contracts/:contractName_.

-This call is non blocking,
+This call is non blocking.

 #### Captures